Back Arrow Back to Articles

 7. Private Equity/Trusts

 Private equity investment involves investing in a private company and drawing a passive income when investor capital is used to increase the value of the business.
-Over the years, private equity investments have become popular amongst investors with a long-term strategy in mind, which has solidified its place as one of the best passive income investments in the market.
+Over the years, private equity investments have become popular amongst investors with a long-term strategy in mind, which has solidified their place as one of the best passive income investments in the market, and despite recent sector discounts, 76% of investors still favour private equity.

 How to build a passive income with private equity investments: